 Off the beaten track: Poludňový grúň – Stoh loop

-Last but not least, we reveal one of the gems we’ve discovered just lately.
+Last but not least, we reveal one of the lesser-known gems.
 Though Stefanová is one of the busiest trailheads in Little Fatra, most people choose the Jánošíkové Gorges or the loop through Malý Rozsutec and Veľký Rozsutec starting from there.

 But there’s another loop through two peaks that offers amazing views, and it also starts from Stefanová.
 And it requires you to invest some energy in exchange.
 It’s a steep trail, that’s what I mean. 😀